Patriot Coal slides on weak outlook for sales volumes

-May 15 (Reuters) - Shares of Patriot Coal Corp fell 10 percent after the miner cut its outlook for metallurgical coal sales volumes, citing potential default by a key customer.
+(Reuters) - Shares of Patriot Coal Corp PCX.N fell 10 percent after the miner cut its outlook for metallurgical coal sales volumes, citing potential default by a key customer.

 Patriot Coal shares fell to a three-year low of $4.36 on Tuesday on the New York Stock Exchange.